vodaza36/obsidian-insight-engine/instructions.md

 on an AI driven approach.
 Following requirements must be met:

 ### Functional Requirements
+- The plugin should be able to scan a single note and generate a list of tags
-- The plugin should be able to scan the vault for tags
+- The plugin should be able to scan the vault and suggest proper tags
 - The plugin should be available at the Obsidian marketplace.

 ### Non-Functional Requirements